-I MET A GIRL IN HO CHI MINH CITY IN MARCH 2007 AND WE GOT TO KNOW EACH OTHER ELECTRONICALLY, WE VISITED EACH OTHER VIRTUALLY, AND EVENTUALLY GOT TOGETHER IN THE FLESH, IN REALITY.
+I MET A GIRL IN HO CHI MINH CITY IN MARCH 2007 AND WE GOT TO KNOW EACH OTHER ELECTRONICALLY, WE VISITED EACH OTHER VIRTUALLY, AND EVENTUALLY GOT FAMILIAR IN THE FLESH.
 Since that time I have been back to Vietnam twice to see her, and deepen the bond which is now, ever so slowly, blossoming into love.
 It is funny that whenever I go to Vietnam to see her, she suggests that we go to a Vietnamese honeymoon spot.
 When I made my first trip to see her on Christmas Day 2007, we had a midday drink at the Binh Quoi Tourist Village, and half the punters at the place were getting married.
 The next day we got the bus to a beach resort on the South China Sea, just south of Mui Ne.
 Candlelit dinners, long walks on the sand as the surf tumbled and the mist rolled in from the desert dunes... need I say more?
 Had I been more aware, I would have seen a pattern, and discerned a reason guiding the pattern, one which says everything about Asian feminine fantasies...

 Alas I didn't see and recognise the pattern then, consumed as I was by my own private paranoias, and it is only now, that the patterns are becoming obvious, so obvious they cannot be denied...